Bradley Cardinale: Career

-In 2005, Cardinale joined the Department of Ecology, Evolution, and Marine Biology at the University of California, Santa Barbara as an Assistant Professor, becoming Associate Professor in 2010.
-In 2011, he left the University of California, Santa Barbara to join the University of Michigan, where he became Full Professor in 2015.
+In 2005, Cardinale joined the Department of Ecology, Evolution, and Marine Biology at the University of California, Santa Barbara as an assistant professor, becoming associate professor in 2010.
+In 2011, he left the University of California, Santa Barbara to join the University of Michigan, where he became a full professor in 2015.
 He served as coordinator of the Conservation Ecology Program at the University of Michigan from 2012 to 2014.
-He left University of Michigan in 2021 to join Penn State University as Head of the Department of Ecosystem Science and Management.
+He left the University of Michigan in 2021 to join Penn State University as head of the Department of Ecosystem Science and Management.

 In 2013, he was elected by the U.S. National Academy of Science as one of three U.S. representatives on the inaugural Science Committee of the United Nations initiative Future Earth.
 Future Earth was a reorganization of the United Nations Environmental Programme (UNEP) that merged five discipline-based global change programs into a single, multidisciplinary research program.

 Between 2009 and 2013, Cardinale helped form the U.S. National Ecological Observatory Network (NEON), assisting with selection of the core aquatic sites, and serving on the Pacific-Southwest Domain Science Committee.
 He was also co-PI with Walter Dodds and Margaret A. Palmer on the proposal that established the Stream Observational and Experimental Network (STREON) – a coordinated set of national climate change experiments that were ultimately eliminated from NEON as part of budget cuts and descoping.

 Cardinale received the Hynes Award for New Investigators from the Society for Freshwater Science in 2003.
 He also received the Burton V. Barnes Award from the Sierra Club in 2015 for his leadership in organizing academic scientists at 13 state-universities in Michigan to speak out against anti-biodiversity legislation that was intended to make state lands more accessible to fracking, lumbering, and mining.
 That effort ultimately led to the legislation being vetoed by Michigan's governor.

-In 2016, Cardinale was appointed as the Director of Cooperative Institute for Great Lakes Research (CIGLR).
+In 2016, Cardinale was appointed as the director of Cooperative Institute for Great Lakes Research (CIGLR).
 CIGLR is one of 16 Cooperative Institutes across the U.S. that are funded by NOAA to link government research labs to university partners, non-governmental organizations, and private business partners who help them accomplish their research and development goals.